miroslavmyrha/chess-bot/README.md

 First move can be parametrized and changed in the future in fixture file.

-Waiting for every opponent turn is handled by loop with cy.get('[data-ply=x]').should('be.visible') which x is step of opponent move.
+Waiting for every opponent turn is handled by loop with cy.get('[data-ply="x"]').should('be.visible') which x is step of opponent move.

 ### 3. It needs scan all moves from chess.com [data-cy="move-list"]